RED HOUSE FARM FOOTBALL CLUB

 coaches/volunteers are in regular and frequent contact with children they are particularly well placed to observe signs of abuse.
 RHF is therefore aware of the responsibilities which the coached/volunteers have with regard to the protection of children from abuse and from inadequate and inappropriate care.

-RHFs nominated Child Protection Welfare Officer (CPWO) is:
+RHFs nominated Child Protection Welfare Officers (CPWO) are:

-Alan is the “designated person” which concerns must be shared with.
+They are the “designated persons” which concerns must be shared with.

 All coaches/volunteers have been made aware of the above and realise that if they suspect any wrong doings towards any of the children connected to the club that they must bring it to the attention of the CPWO immediately.